Hubear-MUC/Answer/readme.txt

 Just invoke the program after compilation.

 It will ask you for your name and then greet you with your name.

+In version 1.1 the prompt to enter your name was designed in a more polite way, so it does not just ask

+  Name :

+but more polite

+  Your name :

 Attention: